 Will Your Short Sale Have Tax Consequences?

-Find out whether you will owe income taxes after successfully completing a short sale.
+Find out whether you might owe federal income taxes after successfully completing a short sale.